Helenpham1097/document/content/collections/pages/about-us.md

                     content:
                       -
                         type: text
                         text: "Standardization is never perfect.
+Different projects need to run on different stacks.
+So we've pre-built dozens of images for "
+                      -
+                        type: text
+                        marks:
+                          -
+                            type: link
+                            attrs:
+                              href: 'statamic://entry::321f3638-6149-4686-a430-c179ad55fcbe'
+                              rel: null
+                              target: null
+                              title: null
+                        text: 'Webslice Containers'
+                      -
+                        type: text
-You might wish that every project ran on the exact same stack, but it’s always more complicated.
-So we've pre-built dozens of container images, and you can run as many different environments as you need."
+                        text: ', where you can run as many different environments as you need.'
               -
                 type: listItem
                 content: